 Types of Cartilage:

 In the human knee there are two forms of cartilage.
-We have the two cushions, each of which we call a meniscus.
+First, we have the two cushions, each of which we call a meniscus.
 We also have cartilage on the end of the thigh bone or femur, and cartilage that covers the top of the shin bone or tibia.
 This cartilage is known as articular cartilage.
 Damage to the articular cartilage will be the focus of this post.
 If you have been told that you are “missing cartilage in your knee” your physician is likely referring to the articular cartilage on ends of the bone, and not the meniscus.

 Cartilage “Tears” vs Cartilage “Defects” :

 If you have been diagnosed with a “cartilage tear” your physician was probably referring to a meniscus tear.
 If your physician says you have a hole or defect in your cartilage, they are likely referring to the “articular” cartilage layer.
 The articular cartilage is typically 1/8-1/4″ thick in an adult knee.
 It is a firm, exceptionally smooth surface and enables your joints to glide and move without friction, grinding, catching or discomfort.
-The picture above shows normal appearing cartilage on the end of the femur and the top of the tibia when viewed during an arthroscopic procedure.
+The picture above shows normal appearing cartilage on the end of the femur and the top of the tibia when viewed during an arthroscopic knee surgery.

 Injuries to articular cartilage can occur in many ways.
-Many injuries occur in teenagers in track and field, soccer or football.
-Sports injuries can cause a piece of cartilage to rip off the end of the bone (see the image below).
-Cartilage injuries are uncommon, but will produce pain, swelling, locking, and a feeling that something is loose within the knee.
+Many injuries occur in teenagers involved in track and field, soccer or football.
+Sports injuries can cause a piece of cartilage to literally shear off the end of the bone (see the image below).
+Cartilage injuries are not common, but they will produce pain, swelling, locking, and a feeling that something is loose within the knee.

 By far the most common cause of injury is the result of blunt trauma such as a fall from a height, a fall directly onto the front of the knee or a car accident where the knee hits the dashboard.